fish4terrisa-MSDSM/tiny-ghasts/README.md

 ## Screenshot
 <p align="center"><img src="doc/tinyghast.png" width="80%"></p>
+(This screenshot is taken with resource pack [Cute Mob Models RP](https://www.curseforge.com/minecraft/texture-packs/cute-mob-models-resource-pack) installed!
+Make sure to check it out!)

 ## Features
  - It can be tamed with cake by chance, so make sure store ton of cake before trying to tame one!